ashlyn-knox/documentation/checkbox-hack.md

 # Checkbox Hack

-Hack your css for fabulous functionality
+Hack your css for fabulous functionality.
+The first method is quicker and easier, the second gives much greater control.

----

 ## Method 1